Aider-AI/aider/website/docs/install/optional.md

 ## Registering Models not in litellm

-You can register models info and cost with litellm by adding one or more of the following files
+You can register model info and costs with litellm by adding one or more of the following files
 * {HomeDir}/.aider.models.json
 * {GitRoot}/.aider.models.json
 * {CWD}/.aider.models.json